iniridwanul/Owlric/README.md

 - Open Lapce.
 - Navigate to Plugins → Marketplace.
 - Search for "Owlric" and install the theme.
-- Go to Open Settings → Color Theme, and select Owlric.
+- Go to Open Settings → Color Theme, and select Owlric or Ridric.

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit a pull request.